At Becky Aston Physiotherapy clinic, we offer effective assessment and treatment of Musculo-skeletal problems during and after pregnancy.

 Shoulder and wrist pain

-Shoulder and wrist pain occurs during and after pregnancy due to a alteration in the upper spinal posture, increases in circulation body fluids and upwards movement of the rib cage to allow room for your growing baby.
+Shoulder and wrist pain occurs during and after pregnancy due to an alteration in the upper spinal posture, increases in circulation body fluids and upwards movement of the rib cage to allow room for your growing baby.

-Bladder and Bowel control problems in pregnancy
+Bladder and bowel control problems in pregnancy

 Evidence shows that women who do pelvic floor exercises regularly during pregnancy are less likely to have bladder and bowel problems after delivery.
 However it is often very difficult to know whether you are doing the right thing with your pelvic floor.

-Becky Aston can discuss any problems you are having and make sure you are following the right steps to treat any current problems or prevent development of them in the future.
+We can discuss any problems you are having and make sure you are following the right steps to treat any current problems or prevent development of them in the future.